KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 If for some reason the system fails to meet your needs, there are a number of steps to decommission the system:

-* Running the `./admin/decomm_sys.ps` script to gather the necessary information on what should be backed up
+* Running the `.\admin\decomm_sys.ps` script to gather information on what should be backed up
-* Backing up the legacy data based the generated report
+* Backing up the legacy data based on the generated report
 * Releasing the certificates
-* Removing the license
+* Removing the licenses
 * Uninstalling the software